 Prepare your users.
 Cultural differences work both ways.
 Your employees need to be prepared for change or they may react badly, and that reaction will often be with your SP.
 So, explain why you’re doing what you’re doing and the effects it will have.

 Burn out is bad for everyone.
 If you don’t align your contract (and its price) with the service you deliver the SP will try to do (much) more with less.
-This will exhaust your workforce.
+This will exhaust your workforce and adversely affect their wellbeing.
 Everyone can work long days occasionally, but day in day out is not a recipe for healthy living.

 Good people leave bad accounts.
 In a large SP organization, the high performers have a say about where they wish to work.
 The more experienced and effective staff will leave a poorly managed account, or avoid going there in the first place.
 The customer gets a worse service and the downward spiral continues.